Hranice (Přerov District): Sights

 Since 1992, the historic town centre is protected as an urban monument zone.
-The church of the Beheading of Saint John the Baptist is the landmark of the town square.
+The Church of the Beheading of Saint John the Baptist is the main landmark of the town square.
 The construction was finished in 1763.
 It is a massive Baroque-Neoclassical building with valuable decorations of the interior.
 The second significant building on the square is the old town hall.
 It served its purpose until 1998, when the offices moved to the premises of the castle.
 Today it serves as a library, a museum, and a concert hall.

-The Hranice Castle was formerly a Gothic castle of Cimburk lords.
-In 16th–17th centuries it was rebuilt in the Renaissance style.
-Today it serves as the town hall, museum and gallery.
+The Hranice Castle was formerly a Gothic castle of the Cimburk lords.
+In the 16th–17th centuries, it was rebuilt in the Renaissance style.
+Today it serves as the town hall, museum and art gallery.

 The Jewish community is commemorated by several monuments.
-The original small synagogue was replaced in 1863 by new larger building in Moorish-Byzantine style.
+The original small synagogue was replaced in 1863 by a new larger building in Moorish-Byzantine style.
 It is used for cultural purposes.
 The Jewish cemetery was used until 1965.
 The oldest preserved tombstone is from 1685.

 The most valuable technical monument are the Hranice Viaducts.
 The three viaducts are 430 m long.
 The oldest one was built in 1844–1846.